neoFinch/stylish-chrome-ext/README.md

 # New Tab Chrome Extension

 ---
-### Description: Override New tab of chrome browser and manage your tasks, take notes.
+### Override New tab of chrome browser and manage your tasks, take notes.
 No more hassle of moving to different App to take notes.

----
----
-### Design: Following neumorphism design trend UI is both trendy and sleek.
+### Following neumorphism design trend, UI is both new and sleek.
 ---

 ### Preview